 The learning and sharing don’t stop here.
 We invite our readers to share their fireplace challenges and successes, creating a community of warm-hearted enthusiasts who appreciate the fine art of home comfort.

 Whether you’re a seasoned fire-tender or just lighting your first match in the world of hearth design, striking the right balance in your furniture arrangement around a fireplace is truly an art.
-It takes patience, an eye for design, and, above all, a healthy respect for the fire that warms both your body and your soul.
+It requires patience, a good eye for design and, most of all, a healthy respect for the fire that warms both your body and your soul.

-Remember, a fireplace can be a room’s crown jewel, but its placement in the space deserves just as much thought and attention.
-By following these insights, you’ll not only stay safe, but also create a home that’s as functional as it is welcoming.
+But while a fireplace can be a room’s brightest diamond, its location in the room deserves as much consideration and care.
+If you follow these tips, you won’t just be safe, you’ll be setting yourself up to create a home that’s as inviting as it is efficient.